coddingtonbear/nespole/readme.md

   did not notice this problem until very late in the game when I was trying to diagnose what was causing some erratic behavior.
 The root cause of this was that I did not pay close-enough attention to which pin was the ADC's VCC and which pin was the microcontroller's normal VCC.
+Really, though, there should be bypass capacitors for both, so I've updated the design to include them for both VCCs.
 * Neglected to connect the CH340G's GND pin to anything at all.
 * Mis-connected the N-Channel mosfet used for switching the laminator's relay.
 I misread the datasheet and had swapped the source and drain